8 Best Excalibur Las Vegas Restaurants (2023 Update)

 Source: @excaliburvegas

-Buca di Beppo is a fantastic spot to go for a traditional Italian meal.
-This location is family-friendly with music and lots of family.
-If you have an appetite, the generous quality of these family-style portions will satisfy.
+Buca di Beppo is a fantastic spot to go for a traditional Italian meal and lively music.
+If you have an appetite, the generous quality of these family-style portions will be sure to satisfy.

-The menu is inspired by classic Italian dishes that have been enjoyed by the whole family for decades.
-At this restaurant, you can find delicious entrees, salads, pastas, pizzas, and desserts, all served family style, with portions that feed two to six people.
+The menu is inspired by classic Italian dishes that every American knows and loves.
+The menu is packed with hearty, delectable pastas, pizzas, and indulgent Italian desserts.
+Most of these are served family-style, with portions that feed two to six people.

 • Location: Head towards the center of the casino.
 Head up the escalators and go left to find Buca Di Beppo.